5 minute read

 However, Microsoft 365 goes one further by offering Stream, a video service where team members can view, share and upload videos securely.
 G Suite has no application that provides the same function.
 Similarly, Microsoft provides a dedicated project management application, Planner, combined with Tasks, a personal productivity management tool.

-Also, when trying to choose between Microsoft 365 vs G Suite, keep in mind that Microsoft offers more file storage and email storage space for the entry-level payment plans.
+Also, when trying to choose between Microsoft 365 vs G Suite, keep in mind that Microsoft offers more file storage and email storage space for entry-level payment plans.

 Both Microsoft 365 and G Suite provide collaboration tools – Microsoft Teams, and Google Chat and Meet.